SmashedPython/cmsc420-Advanced-Data-Structures/README.md

 # 🌲 CMSC420: Advanced Data Structures

-This repository contains Python implementations of several advanced data structures developed as part of **CMSC420: Advanced Data Structures**.
+This repository contains Python implementations of several advanced data structures developed as part of **Advanced Data Structures**.
 These structures include both balanced trees and probabilistic or spatial partitioning structures, each optimized for specific tasks in efficient data organization and search.

 ---